 ver the last several years, Wall Street has operated under the assumption that when the Federal Reserve raises interest rates, stocks drop in price.
 Interest rates impact the

 price of the dollar, and when the rate goes up, it is more profitable to focus on the Forex market.
 The general rule that has been followed is that when

+That theory, although a longstanding tradition, is only just a theory.
+And it’s one that is being tested right now.
 The Fed raised rates earlier in March, but there has been almost no impact on the stock market.
 Overall, the Dow Jones has fallen by a bit more than 200 points in the last few weeks off of its highpoint.
 The Dow had just recently crossed 21,100 for the first time, and as of closing on Friday,

 March 17th, was sitting at just under 21,000.
 It was a drop of less than 1.2 percent in the course of two weeks, and some analysts are already announcing that that will be the end of it.
 Whether that’s true or not is something that will remain to be seen.
 However, it should be noted that the last rate increase also had an almost imperceptible impact on the stock market.
-Higher rates means that it is more costly for businesses to borrow money and expand, and although expansion is still occurring, the rate of this will eventually need to slow down.
+Higher rates mean that it is more costly for businesses to borrow money and expand, and although expansion is still occurring, the rate of this will eventually need to slow down.
 It’s hard to judge the full impact of a rate hike until a few months after the fact, but some experts in this area are already commenting

 On a final note, if you use an automated trading service, be sure that the software you use is keeping up with the changing economic situation.
 Oftentimes trading robots rely on set technical indicators and do not take news or fundamental changes into account.